redeyeredline/cliparr/MIGRATION_CHECKLIST.md

    ✅ test auto import mode once the backed is fixed
   ✅ Add hover/focus states
    ✅ Make sure the  segmented controls have visible hover and focus outlines (e.g. a bright accent glow) so keyboard users and mouse users get clear feedback.
-  Enhance affordance on the divider
-    The thin line divides content, but you could add a subtle drop-shadow or slightly darker line to strengthen the separation, especially on very large screens. need a hamburger nav or transform the table into a card list on mobile.
+    Need a hamburger nav or transform the table into a card list on mobile.
   Virtual scrolling
         Even if you don’t paginate, windowed rendering (only mounting rows in view) will keep scroll performance rock-solid once you hit thousands of entries.
     Alphabetical grouping (A → Z)